LHNCBC/pymetamaplite/README.md

 + Python 3.8
-+ NLTK or some other library that supplies a part of speech tagger and tokenizer.
++ NLTK or some other library that supplies a part of speech tagger and a tokenizer.

-# Installation

-Installation using pip

-    cd pymetamaplite
-    pip install .

-Installation using setuptools

-    cd pymetamaplite
-    python setup.py install

-If you want to use the Natural Language Toolkit (NLTK) for Part-of-speech tagging and sentence segmentation, you can use pip to install it:
+# Building and Installing pyMetaMapLite

+Building the wheel package from sources:

+Installing prequisites using pip:

-    pip install --user nltk
+    python3 -m pip install nltk

-See documentation at https://nltk.org for more information on NLTK.
+See NLTK documentation at https://nltk.org for more information on NLTK.

+Building the wheel package from sources:

+    python3 -m pip install --upgrade pip
+    python3 -m pip install --upgrade build
+    python3 -m build --no-isolation

+Installing the wheel package into your virtual environment:

+    python3 -m pip install dist/pymetamaplite-0.3-py3-none-any.whl

 # Usage